 Anyway, I have a lot of knives…EDC blades of all shapes, sizes and steels.
 But one of the knives that impresses me most is this simple, inexpensive $24 KA-BAR folder.

 The unassuming Dozier Precision Hunter lock back won’t be confused by any knife knut as a prestige item.
-It’s made in Taiwan and features an AUS-8 blade with Zytel fiberglass handle, all of which keeps it light and very affordably priced.
+It’s made in Taiwan and has an AUS-8 blade with a Zytel fiberglass handle, all of which keeps it light and very affordably priced.

-But what makes this such a great little knife is its design.
+What makes this such a great little knife is its simple, straightforward design.
 The oval thumb notch means easy one-handed opening.
-The 3-inch hollow grind blade has a nice belly and AUS-8 — probably the best of the budget steels — resists rust well and sharpens easily.
+The 3-inch hollow grind blade has a nice belly and AUS-8 — one of the best of the budget steels — resists rust well and takes an edge easily.

-Plus, priced at just over a Jackson retail, you don’t have to worry about beating it up.
-It’s a great blade to throw in an emergency kit, go-bag, tackle box, or — like mine — keep in your car’s center console.
-With it’s (fairly stiff) clip, it also makes a pretty darned good, slim, pocketable EDC option.
+Plus, priced at a little more than a Jackson at retail, you don’t have to worry about beating it up.
+Or losing it.
+The Dozier Precision Hunter is a great blade to throw in an emergency kit, go-bag, tackle box, or — like mine — keep in your car’s center console.
+With it’s (fairly stiff) clip, it also makes a pretty darned good, slim, very pocketable EDC option.

-I have knives that cost more than ten times as much as the Dozier Precision Hunter, but this thing is, all things being equal, one of my favorites.
+I have knives that cost many multiples of the price of a Dozier Precision Hunter, but this thing is, all things being equal, one of my favorites.
 It clearly doesn’t suck.